 Skip the Gym Membership

 Arrange it thoughtfully and outfit it appropriately, and your home gym can be an entirely capable alternative to a pricey gym membership.
-It doesn’t have to call for heavy and bulky (not to mention expensive) equipment, either.
-TRX created its original suspension trainer with exactly this type of functional minimalism in mind — it was invented by a Navy SEAL squadron commander named Randy Hetrick who was searching for a way to stay fit during deployment.
+It doesn’t have to call for heavy, bulky (not to mention expensive) equipment, or newfangled contraptions built into mirrors or walls either.
+TRX’s original suspension trainer has exactly this type of functional minimalism in mind — a Navy SEAL squadron commander named Randy Hetrick invented it as a way to stay fit during deployment.

-Hetrick’s original version was made of a jiu-jitsu belt and parachute webbing, but the design has since been refined.
+Hetrick made his original version using a jiu-jitsu belt and parachute webbing, but the design has since been refined.
 The system sets up virtually anywhere, and one size is suitable for upper body, lower body and core workouts.
 It comes with a mesh bag for storage and travel and includes workout primers developed by professional trainers.

-Like an as-seen-on-TV contraption, it can be adapted to various workouts and targeted exercises.
-Unlike that hulking machine, it can be bought in fewer than 12 installments, especially now that it’s 20 percent off.
+Despite its basic design, the TRX system adapts to various workouts and targeted exercises, just like a pricey as-seen-on-TV apparatus.
+But unlike that hulking machine, it can be bought in fewer than 12 installments, especially now that it’s $50 off.

 Gear Patrol also recommends: